adc613/Jarvis/README.md

   RPi
 * Learned about [asdf](https://github.com/asdf-vm/asdf) and decided to use it on the RPi and my workstation to manage elixir and erlang environments

+## Hue

+You need a username to make calls to the hue locally. [doc](https://developers.meethue.com/develop/get-started-2/)